-- [12] Updating of parent zones is not yet implemented. - [13] named does not currently encrypt DNS requests, so the PAD option is accepted but not returned in responses. - [14] Section 4 is ignored. - [15] This does not apply to DNS server implementations. - [16] Only the Base 64 encoding specification is supported. - [17] Wildcard records are not supported in DNSSEC secure zones. - [18] Servers authoritative for secure zones being resolved by BIND 9 must support EDNS0 (RFC 2671), and must return all relevant SIGs and NXTs in responses, rather than relying on the resolving server to perform separate queries for missing SIGs and NXTs. - [19] BIND 9 requires --with-idn to enable entry of IDN labels within dig, host, and nslookup at compile time.
-ACE labels are supported everywhere with or without --with-idn. - [20] Section 5.1 DNAME records are fully supported.
+- [12] Updating of parent zones is not yet implemented. - [13] named does not currently encrypt DNS requests, so the PAD option is accepted but not returned in responses. - [14] Section 4 is ignored. - [15] This does not apply to DNS server implementations. - [16] Only the Base 64 encoding specification is supported. - [17] Wildcard records are not supported in DNSSEC secure zones. - [18] Servers authoritative for secure zones being resolved by BIND 9 must support EDNS0 (RFC 2671), and must return all relevant SIGs and NXTs in responses, rather than relying on the resolving server to perform separate queries for missing SIGs and NXTs. - [19] BIND 9 requires -with-idn to enable entry of IDN labels within dig, host, and nslookup at compile time.
+ACE labels are supported everywhere with or without -with-idn. - [20] Section 5.1 DNAME records are fully supported. - [22] Updating of parent zones is not yet implemented.